More about: Adventure and Nature Activities in Bali

 On this tour, you can relax on board, swim in natural lagoons and snorkel at some of Indonesia's best dive sites, where it is possible to see colourful fish, turtles and manta rays.

-If you're looking for an active and sustainable way to get to know the island, a bike tour is a great option.
-Cycling along country roads, through rice paddies and past hidden temples, you'll get a unique insight into everyday Balinese life.
+If you're looking for an active and sustainable way to explore the island, a bike tour is a great option.
+Cycling along rural roads, through rice paddies and past hidden temples, you'll get a unique insight into everyday Balinese life.

 Cycling around Bali is also a way to connect with its culture and landscapes at a more leisurely pace, enjoying every detail at a leisurely pace.